-Fortunately, thanks to a welcome changing of the surf brand guard, you can now get all the ‘performance’, stretch, comfort and durability you could ask for, hidden away in a stylish package—if you know where to look.
-And as summer rolls ’round, there’s never been a better time.
+Fortunately, thanks to a welcome changing of the surf brand guard, you can now get all the ‘performance’, stretch, comfort and durability you could ask for, hidden away in a stylish package, if you know where to look.
+And as summer rolls around, there has never been a better time.

 What Makes A Good Board Short

 We could go into Swiss Army Knife comparisons and boring technical details, but let’s be honest.
 It’s pretty simple what makes a good pair of board shorts.

 You want a comfortable, flexible, durable and quick-drying companion that makes you feel cool both in and out of the water.

 Fortunately for you, in this selection of board shorts we’ve taken care of all that, so all you have to do is pick a pair you think looks cool (you could practically shut your eyes and point to any).